masher1/masher1/README.md

 ### Hi there 👋

-- 📫 How to reach me: masher@syr.edu
+- 📫 How to reach me: ashurov1999@gmail.com
 - ⚡ Fun fact: I have a website!
 <!--
 **masher1/masher1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.